Job Details for 2318 - Senior Animal Caretaker

 EDUCATION and/or EXPERIENCE

-Completion of a High School Diploma or General Equivalency Diploma equivalent and three years of experience as an animal caretaker, one year of animal science or related course work, or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a High School Diploma or General Equivalency Diploma equivalent and one year of animal science or related course work, and four years of experience as an animal caretaker, or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.